What Makes Ashoka Chakra a Great Symbol

-Most Indians have seen this symbol from their childhood and to us this means much more than what others may think of as a mere wheel.
+Most Indians have seen this symbol from their childhood and to us, this means much more than what others may think of as a mere wheel.

 After many great conquests, Ashoka got disturbed by the sufferings of war and went on a long pilgrimage of Buddhist holy places.
-This is where he learnt about Buddha and his way of using Dharmachakra (the wheel of dharma or law) to preach his disciples.
+This is where he learned about Buddha and his way of using Dharmachakra (the wheel of dharma or law) to preach his disciples.

 What is Dharmachakra?

 This is called the wheel of universal law.
 Things which are established and are meant to be the standard measures.
 This wheel also emphasizes the cycle of human rebirth.
 Buddha is supposedly have set in motion this wheel when he gave his first sermon to his disciples.

 This wheel can also be seen in Hindu lord Vishnu’s chakra and at many other places in Hindu mythology.